jackpocket/android-pulse-indicator/readme.md

-        .setRespawnRateMs(300) // The rate at which a new pulse should be added .setAlphaInterpolator(new AccelerateInterpolator()) // Set the Interpolator for the alpha animation .setScaleInterpolator(new LinearInterpolator()) // Set the Interpolator for the scaling animation .setFinishedListener(view -> doSomethingOnFinished()) // Set a callback to be triggered when the pulsing finished for a View.
-Calling attach() before it completes will prevent it from being triggered
+        .setRespawnRateMs(300) // The rate at which a new pulse should be added .setAlphaInterpolator(new AccelerateInterpolator()) // Set the Interpolator for the alpha animation .setScaleInterpolator(new LinearInterpolator()) // Set the Interpolator for the scaling animation

+        // Set a callback to be triggered when the pulsing finished for a View.
+        // Calling attach() or stopPulsing() before it completes will prevent it from being triggered.
+        // The supplied PulseEventListener is weakly held by the PulseController.
+        .setFinishedListener(this)

-        .attachTo(this, findViewById(R.id.some_view_I_want_to_indicate)); // Attach the configured controller to the target and start pulsing
+        // Attach the configured controller to the target and start pulsing .attachTo(this, findViewById(R.id.some_view_I_want_to_indicate));
 ```

 ### Configs